devancakra/IoT-based-Radar-with-Wemos-D1-R2/README.md

 # IoT-based-Radar-with-Wemos-D1-R2
 <strong>UCI Coursera Final Project 2023</strong><br><br>
-This project is closely related to defense technology, where this tool is used to detect the presence or absence of objects around a predetermined area.
-This defense system is run with the MQTT protocol.
-In addition, this system also provides a user interface to make monitoring easier.
+This radar is closely related to defense technology, where this tool can function as a determinant of the direction of movement / position / shape of a detected object.
+The purpose of this project is to be able to make a simple radar system from the utilization of Ultrasonic sensors.
+This project has been implemented and took approximately 1 day.
+This radar system is based on the Internet of Things, so it uses MQTT as its communication protocol.
+The system interface can be accessed alternately through Serial Monitor and Processing.
+The benefit of making this project is none other than to gain experience.
+The results show that the system can function properly.

 <br><br>